 This will return a value of 4.
 Since we started from the top we know Trout finished in the fourth position in this particular race.

 Maybe you see where we are headed now or maybe you skipped ahead to get to the good stuff.
-Using index match we can combine these two simple functions to make something similar but more flexible than our trusty VLOOKUP.
+Using INDEX + MATCH we can combine these two simple functions to make something similar but more flexible than our trusty VLOOKUP.
 Don’t worry if you need to read through this a few times, it can be a little tricky at first.
-Once you grasp what it going on though it’s really easy to rebuild it from the components.
+Once you grasp what is going on though it’s really easy to rebuild it from the components.

 Putting the Function Into Practice

 Using the table below, we are interested in figuring out what product type is associated with a specific product ID.

 To use INDEX MATCH we start with INDEX since ultimately we want a specific value returned rather than a position.
 Inside the INDEX we include MATCH to return a position for our INDEX function.

 What is happening here is that I am going to search column A for the value of the row in column B, provided by the Match function.

 Inside the match function, I specify that I need to look through the Product ID codes in B2:B6, and send back the position of the value 8316.
 In this case, it is in position 4 which is the equivalent of writing